bireme/proethos2/doc/proethos2-update.md

     git status [check the current state of the repository] git pull

-to compile and update the application
+to compile and update application

 Execute